Liens and Titles

 Paper Title

-The department encourages all owners to maintain their titles electronically.
-However, if all liens on your vehicle have been satisfied, an electronic title can be transferred to a paper format in one of three ways; online, via mail, or in person.
+However, if all liens on your vehicle have been satisfied, an electronic title can be converted into paper format in one of three ways:

-Owners with electronic titles can request a paper title through the department’s website MyDMV Portal for a fee of $4.50.
-Once the request is completed online, the paper title will then be mailed to the address reflected on the owner’s record.
-Paper titles are generally received within 7 – 10 business days.
-Please note: titles may not be printed at home or picked up in an service center after this request has been made.
+Owners with electronic titles (and no lien) can request an electronic title be converted to a paper title through the department’s online services website MyDMV Portal for a fee of $4.50.
+Once the request is completed online, the converted paper title will then be mailed to the address reflected on the owner’s motor vehicle record.
+Paper titles are generally received within 3-4 weeks.

 Request a paper title via mail

-The customer can mail the following to the local tax collector’s office for processing:
+A customer can mail the following to their Florida county tax collector’s office for processing:

-- Written request to have the electronic title printed
+• Written request to have an electronic title (with no lien) printed

 Request a paper title in person

-A title printed and provided to the customer in an expedited manner is referred to as a fast title and must be requested in person and will be issued and printed the same day.
-There is a $10 additional fee for this service.
-Fast titles may be obtained by visiting a motor vehicle service center.
+A title printed and provided to the customer in an expedited manner is referred to as a fast title and must be requested in person.
+It will be issued and printed the same day.
+There is an additional $10 fee for this fast-title service.
+Fast titles may be obtained by visiting a Florida county tax collector’s office or service center.

 Duplicate Paper Title

-If your title is currently in paper form and has been lost, stolen or damaged, a duplicate paper title can be obtained from the department.
-To obtain a duplicate paper title an owner must mail or bring the following to a motor vehicle service center.
+If your title is currently in paper format and has been lost, stolen, or damaged, a duplicate paper title can be obtained from the department.
+To obtain a duplicate paper title, an owner must mail or take the following to a Florida county tax collector’s office or service center.

-If the original title is located after a duplicate has been issued, the original is no longer valid because it was replaced, and the original should be destroyed or forwarded to the department.
+If the original paper title is located after a duplicate paper title has been issued, the original is no longer valid because it was replaced, and the original should be destroyed or forwarded to FLHSMV.

 Miscellaneous

-If your title is currently in paper form, you will need to bring your paper title with you when trading your vehicle at a dealership.
+If your title is currently in paper format, you will need to take your paper title with you if trading your vehicle in at a dealership.

-If your title is currently in paper form and you are selling your vehicle, rather than trading it at a dealership, you will need your paper title in order to transfer ownership to the purchaser.
-The department recommends conducting the transfer in one of our motor vehicle service centers to ensure your name is removed from the vehicle ownership record.
+If your title is currently in paper format and you are selling your vehicle, rather than trading it in at a dealership, you will need your paper title to transfer ownership to a buyer.
+FLHSMV recommends conducting the sale and transfer in a Florida county tax collector’s office or motor vehicle service center to ensure your name is removed from the vehicle ownership record.